-Two things Old Town discontinued the T-138.
+Old Town discontinued the T-138.
 So the can be hard to find.
 And as the other poster said it is made more for an adult and child.
 Unless you are both (don’t take this wrong) fairly short and light weight adults.
 It will be a tough fit.

 Wilderness has a good boat or if you want light weight take a look at the Heritage featherlite tandom.

 Either way Try before you buy.
 There is a nickname for tandoms DM’s Devorce Makers.
 They are great for some people nasty for others.
 Good luck and Good Journey’s